Indian Polity / Union Legislature

 will not be any voting or discussion on the issue.

-- Adjournment Motion - It is also called Motion of Motion.
-This is the most powerful Motion which can be brought in only in the Lower House
+- Adjournment Motion - It is also called Motion of Motions.
+This is the most powerful Motion which can be brought in only in

 - Censure Motion - This Motion can be introduced in both the Houses of Parliament.
 Members need to give reason for censuring.
 It can be given